 The people behind the Numinous Packs know about these situations and that’s why they designed a backpack that is basically, theft-proof.

 It has an anti-slash technology that prevents thieves from breaching it and it also has a cord that you can wrap around static objects in order to prevent thieves from running away with your backpack.
-You can read the entire list of features here.

 The Numinous Packs come in many different sizes ranging from 25 to 85 Liters and the bigger models also have wheels in order for you to use the backpack as a suitcase too.